cse031sust02/pizza-online/README.md

 # Overview

-This is a very simple project to getting my hands on developing web applications using Django Framework
+This is a very simple project to get my hands on Django Framework

 # Pizza-Online :

-PizzaOnline is a On-Demand Pizza Delivery App.
+Pizza Online is a On-Demand Pizza Delivery App.
 There are two components :

-1. A mobile app where customers can login and place orders
+1. A Mobile App : where customers can login and place orders
-2. A Web Dashboard for Store Managers where they can view and update the orders
+2. A Web Dashboard : where store managers can manage orders

 This repository contains
-- The API backend for the mobile app
+- The API Backend for the mobile app
-- The Web Dashboard for Store Managers
+- The Web Dashboard for store managers

 ## Flow

 - Customers login to the Mobile App using their username and password
-- Customer browses pizza stores and pizzas and place orders
+- Customer orders pizza from neearby pizza stores
-- Store Managers manages orders for their store in the Web Dashboard
+- Store Managers manages orders for their pizza store from the Web Dashboard

 ## User Module